AndreaMorgan/SQL_Employee_Analysis/README.md

 *Import large CSV datasets into pgAdmin.<br>
 *Use pgAdmin to select specific rows/columns of data out from a table.<br>
 *Understand the different kinds of joins and how to use them to create new tables in pgAdmin.
-*Solidify the foundations of writing basic- to intermediate-level SQL statements.
+*Write basic- to intermediate-level SQL statements.
-*Develop an introductory understanding of table design and database management.
+*Understanding of table design and database management.